-Once achieving active membership or employment, individuals should be evaluated periodically to ensure their continued ability to perform their duties safely and efficiently.
+Once achieving active membership or employment, individuals should be evaluated periodically to ensure their continued ability to perform duties safely and efficiently.
 Technical and manipulative skills should be evaluated on a regular basis.
-This provides documentation about a person's ability to perform their responsibilities and provides valuable input into the training and education development process.
+This provides documentation about a person's ability to perform responsibilities and provides valuable input into the training and education development process.

 Physical competency is evaluated only through casual observation of personnel in their activities.
-This does not provide the department with solid information as to whether an individual remains physically capable of performing the rigorous tasks involved in emergency services.
+This does not provide the Department with solid information as to whether an individual remains physically capable of performing the rigorous tasks involved in emergency services.
 Physical competency testing should be conducted at least annually.
 The evaluation can mirror the entry physical capacity test but should, within limits, give some consideration for an individual's age.
 Competency testing involving common emergency scene tasks is also a common method of evaluation.

 Physical capacity testing cannot detect all potential limiting conditions of an individual's health and fitness levels.
 A periodic medical evaluation is necessary.
-National safety standards for firefighters recommend an annual medical evaluation and bi-annual physical examinations.
-The examination should include all the criteria included in the entry-level exam, as well as periodic stress EKGs for persons over 40 and regular blood toxicology screening.
+National safety standards for firefighters recommend annual medical evaluations and bi-annual physical examinations.
+The examination should include all the criteria included in the entry-level exam as well as periodic stress EKGs for persons over 40 and regular blood toxicology screening.
 Communicable disease vaccinations can also be updated as needed during this process.
-The NFPA standard on medical requirements for firefighters (NFPA 15827), or equivalent, should is used as an excellent resource for establishing the criteria of both entry-level and ongoing medical evaluations, and is required by the State of Florida for operational personnel.
-Currently, ongoing medical evaluations are not required after entrance.
+The National Fire Protection Standard on Medical Requirements for Fire Fighters (NFPA 1582) or equivalent should is used as an excellent resource for establishing the criteria of both entry-level and ongoing medical evaluations and is required by the State of Florida for operational personnel.
+Currently, on-going medical evaluations are not required after entrance.
 KLVFRD should implement mandatory medical screening for all operational members and employees as soon as practical.
-This is enabled on an optional basis through the agreement with the District at this time.
+This is enabled on an optional basis through the agreement with the fire and EMS taxing district at this time.

 Regular evaluation and feedback for personnel is critical to behavior modification and improvement.
 It has long been proven that members and employees sincerely wish to perform well and to be a contributing part of any organization.
 This desire to succeed is best cultivated through effective feedback that allows a member to know what he/she is doing well or what needs improvement.
 The honest and effective presentation of this feedback encourages the member to reinforce those talents and abilities they already excel in and to work harder to improve the areas where they fail to perform as desired.
-A formal performance evaluation system should be implemented for all members and employees of the department as soon as practical and such evaluations conducted on a regular scheduled basis.
+A formal performance evaluation system should be implemented for all members and employees of the Department as soon as practical and such evaluations conducted on a regular scheduled basis.